dockhard/.github/profile/README.md

-we develop the dokmobile app
+we develop the DOK infrastructure